teal-language/tl/docs/tutorial.md

 ## Global variables

-Unlike in Lua, global variables in Teal need to be declared, because tl needs to know its type.
+Unlike in Lua, global variables in Teal need to be declared, because Teal needs to know its type.
 It also allows tl to catch typos in variable names, because an invalid name will not be assumed to be some unknown global that happens to be nil.